espressif/esp-hosted/docs/Linux_based_host/UART_setup.md

 ## Bluetooth/BLE connectivity Setup over UART
-This section is only applicable to ESP32 modules.
+This section is only applicable to ESP32 boards.
 ESP32-S2 does not support Bluetooth/BLE.

 ### Hardware Setup/Connections
-In this setup, ESP32 module provides Bluetooth/BLE capabilities to host over UART interface.
-Please connect ESP32 module to Raspberry-Pi with jumper cables as below.
+In this setup, ESP32 board provides Bluetooth/BLE capabilities to host over UART interface.
+Please connect ESP32 board to Raspberry-Pi with jumper cables as below.
 To ensure signal integrity, use short jumper wires ( < 10 cm)

 | Raspberry-Pi Pin Function | Raspberry-Pi Pin | ESP32 Pin | ESP32 Pin Function |
 |:-------:|:--------:|:---------:|:--------:|